badubada/MMM-REnergy/README.md

 - **Data delay**: SMARD updates day-resolution data with a 1–2 day lag, so values always reflect *yesterday*.
 - **Peak GW**: Day-resolution data does not include 15-minute peaks.
 Values are estimated (wind ×1.4, solar ×2.5 of average).
 - **30-day average**: Calculated from the last 30 days with complete data across all carriers.

 ---

+## Further development

+- bug fixes
+- include data from all european countries
+- ...

+---